jenting/longhorn/enhancements/20210525-async-pull-backups.md

    6. At cluster A, delete the backup volume on the GUI.
    7. At cluster B, after `backupstore-poll-interval` seconds, the deleted backup volume does not exist on the Longhorn GUI.
    8. At cluster B, the DR volume `status.LastBackup` and `status.LastBackupAt` won't be updated anymore.

+- Test Backup Target is not accessible.
+   1. The user configures the remote backup target URL/credential and poll interval to 5 mins.
+   2. The user creates one backup on vol-A.
+   3. Make the Longhorn cluster not able to access the remote backup target.
+(Change the credential with wrong access/secret key _or_ make the Longhorn manager network disconnect to the remote backup target).
+   4. Within 5 mins the poll interval triggered:
+      1. The BackupVolume CR be deleted.
+      2. The Backup CR be deleted
+      3. The default BackupTarget CR `status.available=false`.
+      4. The default BackupTarget CR `status.lastSyncedAt` be updated.

 ### Upgrade strategy